By Wendy Stoltz / Last Modified On March 29, 2023

 Fragrant jasmine rice, tender chicken, and lots of veggies come together to create a healthy and satisfying meal that the whole family will enjoy.

-I love making quick and simple meals in the Instant Pot!
+I love making quick and simple meals in the instant pot and this instant pot chicken fried rice does not disappoint.

 INSTANT POT FRIED RICE RECIPE

-I've recreated many of my favorite Asian inspired dishes in my own kitchen.
+I've recreated many of my favorite Asian inspired dishes in my own kitchen, like this instant pot chicken fried rice.
 I love how I can enjoy take out favorites with no worries about cross contamination, and with full control over the ingredients that I include.

-This fried rice instant pot recipe is my newest favorite, and I know you're going to love it too.
+This instant pot chicken fried rice recipe is my newest favorite, and I know you're going to love it too.

 The ingredients used in Asian cooking are generally naturally gluten free, except for soy sauce, which is in everything!

-For that reason, take out restaurants aren't a good choice for me, but this recipe is so simple to make at home that I don't even mind.
+For that reason, take out restaurants aren't a good choice for me, but this instant pot chicken fried rice recipe is so simple to make at home that I don't even mind.

 You will have a delicious pot of instant pot fried rice in less than an hour, and most of that time is completely hands off, letting the instant pot do all of the work.